mech/Notes/CSS/layout/flexbox.md

 # Flexbox

+**Don't always think you need to use media queries.
+Most of the time a default flexbox can make the site very responsive already.**

 > Flexbox let the DOM know that elements on the page have a relationship (or relationships).

+**Don't force flexbox to be a grid system, it was not designed for that!**

+A flex container expands items to fill available space, or shrinks them to prevent overflow.

 Basically 4 rules: